 Excalibur is home to three permanent shows: the all-male revue Thunder From Down Under, The Australian Bee Gees Show, a tribute to the Bee Gees and the medieval-themed dinner show Tournament of Kings.
 Thunder From Down Under moved to Excalibur in July 2001 and since then has received recognition as one of the best all-male strip shows in Las Vegas.
 In 2006, the performance space was renamed the “Thunder From Down Under Showroom” in honour of the troupe.
 Tournament of Kings is a medieval jousting tournament performed with 12 breeds of horses and 32 cast members in a 925-seat amphitheatre called King Arthur’s Arena.
 The show includes a banquet feast served by a costumed serf or wench and is meant to be eaten without utensils.
 Tournament of Kings debuted along with the opening of Excalibur in 1990.

 Dick’s Last Resort restaurant opened at Excalibur in June 2007.
 Dick’s is known for its unusual dining experience in which servers purposefully act obnoxious towards guests.
 Employee “Taco” is considered Dick’s mascot and entertains guests with his own version of the Bellagio fountain show using water dispensers behind the bar.

 It currently houses one of the few McDonald’s in the world to vend Pepsi instead of Coke.

 Named after King Arthur’s legendary sword, Excalibur is a hotel at the south end of the Strip that mixes medieval style with modern conveniences.

-Fun-for-all-ages atmosphere, no frills accommodations, faux castle theme.
+The fun-for-all-ages atmosphere, no-frills accommodations, faux castle theme.